 A physiotherapist can advise you on helpful exercises, which will vary depending on your type of arthritis.

-It’s rare for alcohol to affect arthritis but it’s important to remember that some drugs can interact with alcohol.
-If you're prescribed drugs for your arthritis you may need to avoid alcohol or limit the amount you drink.
-If you're in any doubt, check with your doctor.
+If you're on drugs for arthritis you may need to avoid alcohol or limit the amount you drink.
+If you're in doubt, check with your doctor.

-Beware of the many books, articles and advice about diets that claim to cure arthritis.
-Many of them recommend quite different things, and most people don't benefit from them.
-An unusual diet could actually do you more harm than good.
+Beware of books, articles and advice about diets that claim to cure arthritis.
+Many of them recommend quite different things, and most people do not benefit from them.
+An unusual diet can do more harm than good.

-Arthritis Research UK have developed two authoritative reports into complementary medicines and therapies.
+Arthritis Research UK has developed two authoritative reports into complementary medicines and therapies.
 These reports assess all the known evidence for these therapies and rate them for effectiveness and safety.